Here’s the MTA’s Plan to Fix the Subways

 It appeared that Lhota struck a bit more of a conciliatory tone toward the mayor after a week of an escalating feud between Governor Andrew Cuomo and Mayor Bill de Blasio over who controls the subways, where the MTA chief seemed to side with Team Albany.
 Lhota delivered his plan a day after de Blasio introduced his own five-point plan to fix the subways — which included some suggestions embedded in the official MTA proposal, including that subway equivalent of Compstat idea.
 But de Blasio also spent part of Sunday riding the F train to demand Governor Cuomo “step up” and fix the subways, and to say the city won’t fork over any more money to the MTA until it more appropriately uses the resources it already has.

-De Blasio is hosting a press conference at the City Hall subway stop Tuesday evening, and it seems pretty likely that Lhota’s MTA rescue plan will come up.
+De Blasio hosted a press conference at the City Hall subway stop Tuesday evening to address the plan, and the mayor gave Lhota’s plan pretty decent reviews on Twitter, so far.

 Meanwhile, Cuomo is reportedly heading to Washington, D.C., on Wednesday to talk “infrastructure needs” with the Trump administration, though he has praised the MTA proposal as “substantive and realistic.”
 He added, for the record, “I am fully committed to making it a reality.”

 Comments

-Note: This post has been updated with de Blasio’s comments.